Key Takeaways

 Step 3: Submit Your Best 20% of Content Selectively

 Submit your top-tier content — original data, comprehensive guides, case studies — not every blog post.
-The goal is getting content shared organically within the platform by real users, which generates the downstream engagement signals that matter.
-Flipboard and Reddit both amplify content internally when it receives genuine engagement from their users.
+The goal is getting content shared organically within the platform by real users.
+If a post receives no discussion, clicks, or saves, it was not a useful placement regardless of the platform's domain metrics.

 Step 4: Engage Genuinely on Community Platforms